blockchainsllc/in3-docs/docs/api-c.md

- < Precompiled contracts for optimal ate pairing check on the elliptic curve alt_bn128
+ < Precompiled contracts for optimal Ate pairing check on the elliptic curve alt_bn128